DanielCondeLab/WAT-regulation-of-secondary-growth-and-auxin-homeostasis-in-hybrid-poplar/README.md

 - `BayesPrism_One_vs_Rest.R`

 **Description:**
-This scripts identifies celltype specific gene markers for the deconvolved celltypes
+This scripts identifies highly celltype-specific genes for the deconvolved celltypes

 using an One vs Rest aproach:
 - Gene expression in X vs mean gene expression in the rest of celltypes